qskui1314/OutPatientRegSys/README.md

 ## Change Logs

+#### 2017.10.20

+Complete database building and input operator data; Implement login and some main form functions; Complete the UML use case diagram to update the development documentation; Organize three folders: data, docs, SRC.

 #### 2017.10.19

 We reuploaded whole project files this time.
 Including .sln file and someother file updates.
 BTW, the development files is editing into one. we will upload it soon.